Boscorelli (Shutterstock)

 Figure 3: Check Python version installed and your system path settings.

-Note: replace 'drive\local folder' with the location of your actual drive:\folder on your system.
+Note: replace ‘drive:\local folder’ with the location of your actual drive:\folder on your system

-python
+C:\Python38> python

-# to start an instance of python36
+# to start an instance of python38

 >>> import ilwis